dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Preparing the Epoxy

 ### How to properly mix
+1. If you are mixing < 1 gallon it's recommended to stir it slowly by hand in order to not introduce bubbles

 ### How much mica powder to use?
 1. "It depends"  - most people will say to mix until you like the look, but sometimes for first-timers that's hard to gauge so what I was told as a general starting rule, is: 1/2 teaspoon per liter for opaque looking (non-translucent), and 1/16 of a teaspoon for a translucent finish